 - Loans must be repaid, usually starting after graduation.
 Many education loans feature deferred payments and generous payback schedules.
-The federal government sponsors a number of student loan programs, as do some private lenders and colleges themselves.
+The federal government sponsors a number of student loan programs, as do some private lenders.

-- Jobs on campus or during summer breaks provide income to offset expenses and can be important sources of experience.
+- Work-study jobs on campus or during summer breaks provide income to offset expenses and can be important sources of experience.

 Indiana Financial Aid

 Twenty-first Century Scholars, and National Guard Tuition Assistance.
-Remember: To Qualify for State of Indiana grants, residents of Indiana need to file the FAFSA annually no later than March 10.
-If you have any edits that need to be fixed, you have until May 15 to do so.
+Remember: To Qualify for State of Indiana grants, residents of Indiana need to file the FAFSA annually no later than April 15.
 Regularly checking your MyVU for financial aid updates will help prevent a loss of state money.

 Federal Financial Aid